-11. USE IN SPECIFIC POPULATIONS
+11 USE IN SPECIFIC POPULATIONS

-11.1.
-Pregnancy
+11.1 Pregnancy

-Risk summary
+Risk Summary

-Based on findings in animals, CALQUENCE may cause fetal harm and dystocia when administered to a pregnant woman.
+Based on findings in animals, CALQUENCE TABLETS may cause fetal harm and dystocia when administered to a pregnant woman.
 There are no available data in pregnant women to inform the drug-associated risk.
 In animal reproduction studies, administration of acalabrutinib to animals during organogenesis resulted in dystocia in rats and reduced fetal growth in rabbits at maternal exposures (AUC) 2 times exposures in patients at the recommended dose of 100 mg approximately every 12 hours (see Data).
 Advise pregnant women of the potential risk to a fetus.
-The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.